0xDBFB7/ceramic/documents/ceramic.md

 Now we come to the matter of heating the green to the sinter temperature.

-Most porcelains fire at pyrometric cone 4 to 8, a peak temperature of 1186c to 1263c.
+The majority of clays and porcelains fire at pyrometric cone 4 to 8, corresponding to a peak temperature of approximately 1186c to 1263c.

-The sinter temperature of pure alumina is a matter of some ambiguity, but reasonable strength can be found at 1700c.
-This is past the cone scale entirely.
+The sinter temperature of pure alumina appears to be a matter of some ambiguity, but reasonable strength can be found at 1700c.
+This is well past the cone scale entirely.

-The amazing Ben Krasnow has an excellent treatment of the pyrometric cone system in his
+The amazing Ben Krasnow has an excellent treatment of the pyrometric cone system and the basics of refractory science in his video on glass production.[^krasnow_cone]

 [^cone_chart]: [External](http://www.overglazes.com/PDF/Orton-Cone-Chart-C.pdf)
 [^krasnow_cone]: [External](https://youtu.be/mUcUy7SqdS0)